eunjo-jang/Outlook_LLM/README.md

 ## Evaluation

 The project includes an evaluation dataset (`evaluation_analysis.md`) with 15 question-answer pairs to test the RAG system's performance on both conceptual questions and specific information retrieval tasks.

-## Notes

-- **Data Processing**: This project requires processing your own PST files through the complete pipeline
-- **File Sizes**: Large data files (JSONL, FAISS index) are excluded from the repository due to GitHub's 100MB limit
-- **API Keys**: Keep your OpenAI API keys secure and never commit them to version control
-- **Adaptability**: While designed for ITER project email data, the system can be adapted for any email dataset
-- **Hardware Requirements**: GPU recommended for vector indexing (CPU fallback available)
-- **Processing Time**: Initial data processing may take several hours depending on dataset size